Protech-8 Fusion Structural Firefighting Glove

 Also, it’s easy to insert or remove your hands even when they are wet or sweaty.
 After proper washing and drying, these gloves will stay soft and don’t lose flexibility.
 Best of all, they stay nice and soft throughout the shelf life of these gloves.

 – Management friendly

-We have to say the design of Dex-pro imitates other top rated gloves.
-However, there are definitely improvements made upon the standard design.
+We have to say the design of Dex-pro imitates other top-rated gloves.
+However, there are definitely improvements made to the standard design.
 Each glove has 2 layers of thermal protection, covering every inch of your hand.
 For this reason, the gloves have been made bigger than regular ones to maintain higher dexterity.
-However, these gloves may not be as flexible as other top brand gloves since they are thicker.
-Despite of this defect, these gloves are very good as they provide very good protection and have much longer glove life than their competitors.
+However, these gloves may not be as flexible as other top-brand gloves since they are thicker.
+Despite this defect, these gloves are very good as they provide very good protection and have much longer glove life than their competitors.

 – Super durable